teryakizhang/teryakizhang.github.io/index.md

 <p>
 Hi!
 I am an applied data scientist interested in using computational analytic methods to advance sustainability research.
 I have analytics experience within the carbon finance and green buildings industry.
+I am especially interested in the application of NLP and network analysis.
 I have a Bachelor's in Environmental Studies with a computer science minor from the University of Waterloo and a Master of Science in Social Data Science from the University of Oxford.
 </p>

 <p>